 Kings talk was entitled Justice without Violence and addressed the segregation crisis in the South and his theory and practice of non-violent resistance.
 Following an introduction by Brandeis Sociology Professor, Jerome Himelhoch, King spoke for 45 minutes, then opened the floor for questions.
 His presentation was followed by an informal reception attended by Brandeis community members and supporters.

-Rev. King returned to Brandeis University in 1963, shortly before the historic March on Washington.
+Rev. King had spoken previously on November 12, 1956 at the Ford Hall Forum.
+He returned to Brandeis University on February 25, 1963, which was shortly before the historic March on Washington.